puppetlabs/puppet-docs/source/pe/3.7/trouble_windows.markdown

 * "`err: Could not request certificate: The certificate retrieved from the master does not match the agent's private key.`"

     This error is usually a sign that the master has already issued a certificate to the agent.
 This can occur if the agent's SSL directory is deleted after it has retrieved a certificate from the master, or when running the agent in two different security contexts.
-For example, running puppet agent as a service and then trying to run `puppet agent` from the command line with non-elevated security.
+For example, running Puppet agent as a service and then trying to run `puppet agent` from the command line with non-elevated security.
 Specifically, this would happen if you've selected `Start Command Prompt with Puppet` but did not elevate privileges using `Run as Administrator`.

 * "`err: Could not evaluate: Could not retrieve information from environment production source(s) puppet://puppet.domain.com/plugins.`"